 Participants will learn from experienced mentors and practice the essential field skills to build the knowledge and confidence to become successful hunters.
 With a small group size ideal for learning, you can connect with other learners and develop your hunting community.
 This event is catered by Gourmet Wild Chef Jody Peck, who will create wild harvest-inspired feasts throughout the workshop.

-Our goal is to ensure that HFSW Graduates have a systematic approach to finding game, the basic skills to confidently harvest an animal, and have the knowledge to take care of their harvest.
+We aim to ensure that HFSW Graduates have a systematic approach to finding game, the basic skills to harvest an animal confidently and the knowledge to take care of their harvest.
 This is a comprehensive field skills course.
-Participants will have the opportunity to build skills in orienteering, finding game, habitat identification, stalking game, basic hunting methods, field butchering, hunting camp set up, and much much more.
+Participants will have the opportunity to build skills in orienteering, finding game, habitat identification, stalking game, basic hunting methods, field butchering, hunting camp setup, and much much more.

 You must arrive the evening before Day 1 of the workshop.
-You are welcome to arrive any time during the afternoon.
-Feel free to arrive early and get to know the ranch and lend a hand as we prepare for the workshop.
-There will be a pot of stew on the fire, so you can count on being fed whenever you pull in.
-Please try to arrive before 10pm if possible so we are all well rested for an early start.
-This means leaving Vancouver before 4pm!
-The workshop begins at 8am on Day 1.
-If you know that you will arrive past 10pm, please let us know and we will give you specific directions to where your bunk is.
-We will get checked-in and enjoy an evening around the campfire.
+You are welcome to come any time during the afternoon.
+Feel free to arrive early, get to know the ranch, and lend a hand as we prepare for the workshop.
+A pot of stew will be on the fire, so you can count on being fed whenever you pull in.
+Please try to arrive before 7 pm if possible so we are all well rested for an early start.
+This means leaving Vancouver before 4 pm!
+The workshop begins at 8 am on Day 1.
+If you know that you will arrive past 7 pm, please let us know, and we will give you specific directions to where your bunk is.
+We will get checked in and enjoy an evening around the campfire.